XcooBee/xcoobee-cookie-kit/README.md

 ## How use the XCK with XcooBee subscription and high security data exchange

 When you have a XcooBee subscription your website can also receive updates regarding the granted consent when the user if not directly online via the XcooBee network.
 This communication will occur through webhooks and higher level of encryption.

+As an alternative to direct HTTP POST, your subscription to the XcooBee network also allows event polling so you can use the XCK for sites that are not directly accessible via the internet, i.e. intranet sites or sites under development.

 You need to be able to process messages from XcooBee that are using PGP encryption on top of HTTPS/TLS.
-The message pattern is the same as described above in PHP, JSP examples.
+The message pattern is the same as described previous section.

-You can use one of the XcooBee SDKs for this:
+You can use one of the XcooBee SDKs for simplifying this interaction:

 - [XcooBee JavaScript SDK](https://github.com/XcooBee/xcoobee-js-sdk)
 - [XcooBee PHP SDK](https://github.com/XcooBee/xcoobee-php-sdk)

-This is not a required interaction.
-Users will update your site when they visit next and are interacting with your XCK pop-up transparently.
+The use of the XcooBee network is not a required interaction.
+Users will transparently update their cookie preferences with your site every time they visit.